ltworf/typedload/docs/comparisons.md

 Found [here](https://github.com/lidatong/dataclasses-json)

+*It is completely useless for type safety and very slow.
+I can't understand why it has users.*

 * It is incredibly slow (20x slower in certain cases)
-* It's buggy (it will be happy to load whatever inside an int field)
+* It doesn't enforce type safety (it will be happy to load whatever inside an int field)
 * Requires to decorate all the classes
 * It is not extensible
 * Has dependencies (marshmallow, marshmallow-enum, typing-inspect)